Paras14/Handwriting-Speedometer/README.md

 This Handwriting Speedometer can be used as a tool to measure you handwriting speed and to help students have a competition among themselves.
 I feel like this project can be used to help struggling students, who have very slow handwriting speed and are often not able to complete their examination in time (Something that I have personally have struggled with in the past).

+SETTING UP THIS PROJECT
+For setting up this project you need to have the .ipynb file and an AWS account, with Rekognition API enable and BOTO3 downloaded and setup in your system.

 SCOPE  OF IMPROVMENT IN THIS PROJECT